Colab setup ------------------

 The length of spindles is determined by the total amount of tubulin available to make them.

-Model 1: Spindle size is independent of droplet sizeΒΆ
+Model 1: Spindle size is independent of droplet size¶

 As a first model, we propose that the size of a mitotic spindle is inherent to the spindle itself.
 This means that the size of the spindle is independent of the size of the droplet or cell in which it resides.
 This would be the case, for example, if construction of the spindle involves length-sensing molecules, such as depolymerizing motor proteins.
-We define that set length as \(\phi\).
+We define that set length as

-The statistical modelΒΆ
+The statistical model¶

-Each measured spindleβs length is independent of all others.
+Each measured spindle’s length is independent of all others.

 The variability in measured spindle length is Normally distributed.

-With these assumptions, we can write the probability density function for \(l_i\) as
+With these assumptions, we can write the probability density function for

-Since each measurement is independent, we can write the joint probability density function of the entire data set, which we will define as \(\mathbf{l} = \{l_1, l_2,\ldots\}\), consisting of \(n\) total measurements.
+Since each measurement is independent, we can write the joint probability density function of the entire data set, which we will define as

 We can write this more succinctly, and perhaps more intuitively, as

 We will generally write our models in this format, which is easier to parse and understand.
-Note that in writing this generative model, we have necessarily introduced another parameter, \(\sigma\), the standard deviation parametrizing the Normal distribution.
-So, we have two parameters in our model, \(\phi\) and \(\sigma\).
+Note that in writing this generative model, we have necessarily introduced another parameter,

-Model 2: Spindle length is set by total amount of tubulinΒΆ
+Model 2: Spindle length is set by total amount of tubulin¶

-The cartoon modelΒΆ
+The cartoon model¶

-The three key principles of this βcartoonβ model are:
+The three key principles of this “cartoon” model are:

 The total amount of tubulin in the droplet or cell is conserved.